sgsakthi1992/sakthi-via/README.md

 * Maven for dependency management
 * IntelliJ
 * Git `https://github.com/sgsakthi1992/sakthi-via`
-* CI & CD: Local Jenkins setup to deploy the code in GIT to Heroku
+* CI & CD: TravisCI to deploy the code in GIT to Heroku (Only if Code Coverage rule is met).
+Runs SonarQube and uploads the result to configured SonarCloud

 **Testing**
 * Unit and Integration tests